nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * A person can have any number of teams or skills(including 0)
 * teams and skills in `[t/TEAM…]` and `[s/SKILLNAME_SKILLPROFICENCY…]` must be separated by a comma.
 The comma can be preceded or followed by any number of whitespaces, which will be ignored.
 Any excess commas after the last valid value will be ignored.
 * `t/      ` and `s/        ` is treated as `t/` and `s/` as HackNet ignores whitespaces.
 Therefore, a name of a team cannot be consisting solely of whitespaces.
+* HackNet can store multiple contacts with the same `Name` but will reject inputs that contain any `Email`, `Github Username` or `Phone Number` fields that already exists in HackNet.
 </div>

 Examples: